Business Automation

 Meeting with data sheets, someone pointing at a laptop

 A walk-through of the spreadsheets, systems, and manual steps that take time today.
-We make sure we understand how your team actually works before suggesting anything, because the biggest time sink is not always the obvious one.
+We make sure we understand how your team actually works before suggesting anything, because the biggest time sink is rarely the obvious one.

 2